 Laura holds a Masters of Social Studies Education degree and wrote the book “On the Wings of Dawn: American Airmen as Germany’s Prisoners – Their Story of Courage, Sacrifice, and Survival.”
 Ellen owns her own public relations agency in Atlanta and is just beginning to research her father’s service in WWII.
 You can read the post I wrote about Ellen’s father, Joe Weaver, here.

 I contacted both Ellen and Laura and learned that they had big plans for this year’s Fourth of July weekend in Savannah.
 They would be visiting the National Museum of the Mighty Eighth Air Force.
-Joining them would be Zigmunt Wujek, a Polish sculptor, and Jupi Podlaszewski, head of the English School of Koszalin.
-Zigmunt created the memorial sculpture at the site of Stalag Luft IV.
+Joining them would be Zygmunt Wujek, a Polish sculptor, and Jupi Podlaszewski, head of the English School of Koszalin.
+Zygmunt created the memorial sculpture at the site of Stalag Luft IV.

-Zigmunt Wujek has created more than two hundred memorials in his native Pomerania including monuments commissioned by Lech Walesa to mark the entrance to Stalag Luft IV.
-Zigmunt also created a bronze bust of an American airman from a photograph of Stalag Luft IV POW Joseph O’Donnell, author of the book “The Shoe Leather Express.”
+Zygmunt Wujek has created more than two hundred memorials in his native Pomerania including monuments commissioned by Lech Walesa to mark the entrance to Stalag Luft IV.
+Zygmunt also created a bronze bust of an American airman from a photograph of Stalag Luft IV POW Joseph O’Donnell, author of the book “The Shoe Leather Express.”

 Also joining the group as the third Stalag Luft IV daughter would be Candy Kyler Brown.
 Candy wrote the book “What I Never Told You: A Daughter Traces the Wartime Imprisonment of Her Father.”